-So you've soloed once or twice, and you're feeling pretty good.
+So you've soloed a few times at three or four airports, and you're feeling pretty good.
 And well you should! :-) You're well on your way to your check ride now.
 Just like getting ready to solo, though, you'll have a few skills and concepts to tuck securely under your belt before we can send you off on a trip.

 ____ Compass quirks and challenges

 ____ Flight solely by reference to instruments

 ____ Aeronautical Decision Making (ADM) and Risk Management (RM)

 ____ Flight planning

 ____ Aviation Weather and developing your own briefing